SAP/btp-solution-diagrams/README.md

 ## Requirements and Setup

-You can find the how-to
+You can find the how to get started in the online [guidline](/guideline/docs/solution_diagr_intro/intro.md)

 ## Support, Feedback, Contributing